top of page

 Black Background

 Baby Theo was found after he fell from someone's car.
 His eyes were infected and he was very underweight.
 A few weeks later despite aggressive medical treatment, he did have to undergo emergency surgery to remove the infected eye.
-Currently he is in recovery and doing very well!
+Currently he still has recurring infections in his remaining eye and has a lot of scarring and loss of most of his eyesight.
+Despite his disabilities, he remains the sweetest most loving playful boy!

 Black Background